datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 the `table.colname` format to tell the manager what column in which table we are referring to.

-The output of the `JOIN` clause will have columns from the first table plus the columns from the second table.
-For the above clause, the output will be a table that has the following column names:
+The output from using the `JOIN` clause will have columns from the first table plus the columns from the second table.
+For the above statement, the output will be a table that has the following column names:

 | record_id | month | day | year | plot_id | species_id | sex | hindfoot_length | weight | species_id | genus | species | taxa |